 Grill the Rockfish

-If you are not using foil for cooking, make sure to put a generous amount of oil on the fish, so it does not stick to the grill grates.
+If you are not grilling in foil for cooking, make sure to put a generous amount of oil on the fish, so it is good to grill witholut sticking to the grates.
 You can put vegetable oil on the grill grates as well.

 Put the Rockfish on the grates and then let it cook.
 Avoid moving it around while cooking, so you do not break the mead down and end up with meat pieces all over the grill.